SynapseWeb/PyReconstruct/readme.md

 ### Tracing an object

-1. Select a trace palette item by click on it or pressing a number.
+1. Select a trace palette item by clicking on it or pressing a number.

 2. Right-click on it to edit its attributes.